How to start a snack business: from idea to first sale

 Plan your growth triggers

-With your quality locked in, you can plan for growth.
+With your quality locked in, plan for growth.
 A good rule of thumb is to hire help when you spend over 20 hours a week on production alone.
 This frees you up to focus on sales and marketing.

 When you consistently use a shared kitchen for over 40 hours a week, it is time to find your own space.
-To manage larger inventory, you can use a system like Sortly to track ingredients and avoid stockouts.
+To manage larger inventory, use a system like Sortly to track ingredients and avoid stockouts.

 Here are 4 immediate steps to take: